Best Of16 min read

 8. Quicken — Best for Desktop-First Portfolio Tracking Power Users

-Quicken isn't flashy, and it's never going to win a design award.
-But if you want granular, offline-capable portfolio tracking with decades of transaction history support, nothing else comes close.
-It's built for investors who want to own their data and don't fully trust cloud-only solutions — and look, that's a completely reasonable position to take.
+Quicken won't win any design awards, but if you want granular, offline-capable portfolio tracking with deep transaction history, nothing comes close.
+It's built for investors who own their data and don't fully trust cloud-only solutions — and that's a perfectly sensible position.

-The investment module tracks holdings, cost basis, dividends, and unrealized gains across multiple accounts with more depth than any web-based tool I've come across.
-Quicken Deluxe and Premier both include solid investment reporting — Premier adds better portfolio analysis and comparisons against market indices.
-It's also worth noting that Quicken has improved significantly since separating from Intuit several years back; the company actually seems to be listening to users now.
+The investment module tracks holdings, cost basis, dividends, and unrealized gains across multiple accounts with more depth than any web-based competitor.
+Quicken Deluxe and Premier both include solid investment reporting; Premier adds better analysis and index comparisons.
+Plus, Quicken has genuinely improved since separating from Intuit — they're actually listening to users now.

 Key Features: